rudolfb/wsl-ubuntu-elixir-install/README.md

 sudo nano /usr/bin/start-postgresql
 ```

-Add the follwing code, **CTRL+O** to save, and **CTRL+X** to exit the file.
+Add the following code, ```CTRL+O``` to save, and ```CTRL+X``` to exit the file.

 ```
 #!/bin/bash
-if pgrep -x postgres >/dev/null then echo "postgresql already started" else sudo service postgresql start fi
+if pgrep -x postgres >/dev/null then echo "postgresql service already started" else sudo service postgresql start fi
 ```

-Now, when starting Ubuntu, you will always be promted once for your admin password in order to start the postgresql service.
+Now, when starting Ubuntu, you will always be promted once for your admin password in order to start the ```postgresql``` service.
 Once Ubuntu is up and runing, opeing another Ubuntu terminal window will simply report that postgresql is already running.

 To avoid having to enter your password every time Ubuntu opens for the first time, execute the following.